-- 1. Students who in the two mid-term exams have obtained a mark equal to or higher than 5 points: the mark in the FINAL EXAM will be the average of the marks obtained in both mid-term exams. - 2.
-Students who in one of the mid-term exams have obtained a mark between 4 and 5 points but whose average with the mark obtained in the other mid-term exam equals or exceeds 5 points: the mark in the FINAL EXAM will be the average of the marks obtained in both mid-term exams. - 3.
-Students, not covered in section 2, who have obtained a grade equal to or higher than 5 points in one of the mid-term exams (eliminating that subject for the final exam) and lower than 5 points in the other mid-term exam: they will have to take the part corresponding to the subject not eliminated in the final exam.
-The mark in the FINAL EXAM will be the average of the mark obtained in the mid-term exam and the mark obtained in the part of the final exam corresponding to the subject not eliminated. - 4.
-Students who have not passed any of the partial exams: they must take the entire final exam.
+1. Students who in the two mid-term exams have obtained a mark equal to or higher than 5 points; the mark in the FINAL EXAM will be the average of the marks obtained in both mid-term exams

+2. Students who in one of the mid-term exams have obtained a mark between 4 and 5 points but whose average with the mark obtained in the other mid-term exam equals or exceeds 5 points: the mark in the FINAL EXAM will be the average of the marks d in both mid-term exams

+3. Students, not covered in section 2, who have obtained a grade equal to or higher than 5 points in one of the mid-term exams (eliminating that subject for the final exam) and lower than 5 points in the other mid-term exam: they will have to take the part corresponding to the subject not eliminated in the final exam.
+The mark in the FINAL EXAM will be the average of the mark obtained in the part of the mid-term exam and the mark obtained in the part of the final exam corresponding to the subject not eliminating that subject not eliminated in the part of the final exam corresponding to the subject not eliminated.

+4. Students who have not passed any of the partial exams: they must take the entire final exam.
 Their grade in the FINAL EXAM will be the grade obtained in the final exam.